goer.org | HTML Tutorial : Intermediate : Div and Span

 </html>

-Note that even though the <div> tag is a "block" tag, it does not create extra line breaks between paragraphs 1 and 2 or paragraphs 3 and 4.
-However, if we had tried to insert the <div> tag inside one of the paragraphs, we would have created a new text block.
+The div element applies the style to the second and third paragraphs.
+Note that even though the div element is a “block” element, it does not create extra line breaks between paragraphs 1 and 2 or paragraphs 3 and 4.
+However, if we had tried to insert the div inside one of the paragraphs, we would have created a new text block.
 (Try it.)